 I am a visual artist from Montenegro and a naturalized French citizen.
-I was born in 1977 in Podgorica, to a Macedonian mother and Serbo-Montenegrin father.
-My childhood took place against the backdrop of the diverse and beautiful landscape of ex-Yugoslavia.
-After the overthrow and dissolution of my country and after studying at the Academy of Fine Art in Cetinje, I move to France.
-I graduated in 2001 and received my MA in 2003 at the Academy of Fine Art in Tours (DNSEP of ESBA-TALM Tours).
+I was born in Podgorica in 1977.
+My childhood took place against the backdrop of the diverse and beautiful landscape of former Yugoslavia.
+After the fall and dissolution of my country and after studying at the Academy of Fine Arts in Cetinje, Montenegro, I moved to France.
+I graduated MFA in 2003 at the Academy of Fine Arts in Tours (DNSEP of ESBA-TALM Tours).

 In 2006 I met Annie Catelas and her husband Xavier, leader of CLEN, who allowed me to use their disused factory in Saint-Pierre-des-Corps as a workshop.
-There began the project of Ateliers de la Morinerie.
+There began the project of Ateliers de la Morinerie, a multidisciplinary workspace for artists.
+Today, about 160 artists and 50 associations work in 15000 m² there.
 My engagement in the adventure of the birth and development of this creative space and also the opportunity to work in it, meant that I stayed a long time in Touraine.

 My work is part of numerous private collections and some public collections, including that of the City of Tours.

 I am above all a painter but I also like illustration and create concept and design for architectural projects.